Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

 Barriers Men Face In Becoming A Domestic Violence Advocate.

 A female survivor of intimate partner violence may believe that all men are dangerous, including you, because of their past experiences of abuse.

 When I was fourteen years old, I answered a knock at our front door and encountered a battered woman.
-She was a petite young girl who was battered, bruised, and bloodied.
+She was a petite, battered, bruised, and bloodied young girl.
 She seemed fearful and confused and retreated from my presence.
 I wanted to help her but didn’t know what to do.
 Finally, my mother spoke to the young girl and contacted the police.